 In some cases, swelling occurs along with heat and redness, and there may be visible knots surrounding the joint.

 With this condition, the pain is usually worse during and after activity, and a tendon and joint area can become stiff the following day, as muscles tighten from the movement of the tendon.
 Tendinosis, however, is a chronic injury caused by an accumulation of small tears in the tendon that have failed to heal properly over time.
 Patients commonly find it almost impossible to keep from restraining the tendon, because even when the pain is gone, the tendon still hasn’t fully healed.

-The acetabular labrum is a ring of cartilage that surrounds the acetabulum (the socket) of the hip.
+The acetabular labrum is the cartilage that encloses the socket of the hip, known as acetabulum.
 The anterior portion is most vulnerable to labral tears.
 It is estimated that 75% of acetabulum-labral tears have no known cause.
-Labral tears can occur from a single event or from recurring trauma.
+Labral tears occur from a single event or from recurring trauma.
 Activities requiring frequent lateral rotation or pivoting on a loaded femur is a known cause of labral tear.
 Falling on one’s side causes a blunt trauma to the greater trochanter of the femur.
-Since there is very little soft tissue to diminish the force between the impact of the greater trochanter, the entire blow is transferred to the surface of the hip joint.
+Since there is very little soft tissue to diminish the force of the impact of the greater trochanter, the entire blow is transferred to the surface of the hip joint.
 This may instigate a labral tear.
 Anatomical modifications of the femur or hip socket cause a slow buildup of damage to the cartilage, resulting in a condition known as femoral-acetabular impingement (FAI).

 Hip stem cell treatment candidates include men and women of any age who experience hip mobility limitations or pain.
 Ideal candidates should: